Kernel Alignment for Quantum Support Vector Machines Using Genetic Algorithms: Quantum Classification

-For multi-class classification the key strategy is to create a two-class classifier that distinguishes samples in a particular class $c$ from all other classes, i.e label points in class $c$ as $(+1)$ and points not in class $c$ as $(-1)$.
+For linear multi-class classification, the obvious strategy might be to create a two-class classifier that distinguishes points in a particular class $c$ from all other classes, i.e points in class $c$ are labeled as $(+1)$ and points not in class $c$ as $(-1)$.
 Then solve for all $C$ classes,

-so that all points from class $c$ will lie on the positive side of its decision boundary $(w_c^*, b_c^*)$, while points from other classes lie on its negative side.
+with $c = 1, 2, \ldots, C,$ so that all points from class $c$ will lie on the positive side of its decision boundary $(w_c^*, b_c^*)$, while points from other classes lie on its negative side.
 Hence, datapoint $\vec{X}_i$ belongs to class $c$ if it satisfies the two following inequalities,

-However this is typically not a good approach, as it does not allow samples in ambiguous space to be assigned labels \cite{pal_multiclass_2008}.
+However, this is typically not a good approach, as it does not allow points in ambiguous space between bounds to be assigned labels \cite{pal_multiclass_2008}.
 A solution to this is to use the fusion rule.
-The fusion rule generalises to assign a label for each sample $\vec{X}_i$ by finding not the classifier that produces a positive evaluation $\vec{X}_i^T\cdot\vec{w}_c^*+b_c^* > 0$, but by assigning $\vec{X}_i$ the class label $c$ with the largest evaluation (even when negative),
+The fusion rule generalises to assign a label for each point $\vec{X}_i$ by finding not the classifier that produces a positive evaluation $\vec{X}_i^T\cdot\vec{\omega}_c^*+b_c^* > 0$, but by assigning $\vec{X}_i$ the class label $c$ with the largest evaluation (even when negative),

-this assigns labels to the entire space and effectively handles overlapping classes.
+This assigns labels to the entire space and effectively handles overlapping classes.
 Using the fusion rule, $C$ individual classifiers are learned, each distinguishing one class from the remainder of the data.
 The learned classifiers are then combined to make final assignments.